bananathrowingmachine/bananathrowingmachine/README.md

 Probable future coding projects include:
 =
 Working on a "games" app in C++ that will run at least [Super-Tic-Tac-Toe](https://www.supertictactoe.net/) as well as [Knucklebones](https://knucklebones.io/en/how-to-play), but more games will probably be added later.
 Good chance I add internet connectivity to it.

-Fixing some Linux OSS software that doesn't work for me, right now I can think of [Piper](https://github.com/libratbag/piper), a way to configure gaming mice on Linux and [Komorebi-Fork](https://github.com/Komorebi-Fork/komorebi), a way to get animated wallpapers on Linux.

 Definitely more to come later.